Smart Spending

 How do I find subscriptions I forgot about that are charging my bank account?

-The fastest method is to review 12 months of bank and credit card statements and flag any charge that appears more than once at a regular interval.
+Start by reviewing 12 months of bank and credit card statements and flagging any charge that appears more than once at a regular interval.
 Look for amounts under $20, which are the most commonly overlooked.
-You can also use a free tool like Rocket Money or Trim, which automatically scan your connected accounts and surface recurring charges within minutes of setup.
+Free tools like Rocket Money or Trim automatically scan your connected accounts and surface recurring charges within minutes of setup.

 Can I get a refund for a subscription I forgot to cancel?

 You may be able to get a full or partial refund, especially if you cancel within a short window after being charged.
-Contact the company’s customer support directly and explain that you forgot to cancel — many will issue at least one courtesy refund.
+Contact the company’s customer support directly and explain the situation, many will issue at least one courtesy refund.
 If the charge was unauthorized or the company made cancellation unreasonably difficult, you can dispute it with your credit card issuer under CFPB billing dispute protections.

 What happens to my data when I cancel a subscription service?

-Most subscription companies retain your account data for a period after cancellation — often 30 to 90 days — to allow for reactivation.
-After that window, you typically need to submit a formal data deletion request under your state’s privacy laws (CCPA in California, for example) or the company’s own privacy policy.
+Most subscription companies retain your account data for 30 to 90 days after cancellation to allow for reactivation.
+After that window, submit a formal data deletion request under your state’s privacy laws (CCPA in California, for example) or the company’s own privacy policy.
 Always request a confirmation email when canceling, and send a separate data deletion request if privacy is a concern.

 Is it worth paying for a subscription cancellation service?

-Subscription cancellation services like Rocket Money Premium can be worth the cost if you have multiple hard-to-cancel subscriptions or if you want someone to negotiate on your behalf.
-However, for straightforward services like streaming platforms, you can cancel directly and save the service fee.
-The FTC’s Click-to-Cancel rule has made direct cancellation significantly easier as of 2025.
+For multiple hard-to-cancel subscriptions or situations where you want someone to negotiate on your behalf, services like Rocket Money Premium can justify their cost.
+For straightforward platforms like streaming services, you can cancel directly and skip the service fee entirely.
+The FTC’s Click-to-Cancel rule has made direct cancellation significantly easier since May 2025.

 How do I cancel a subscription that has no cancel button on its website?

-If there is no cancel button on the website, try canceling through your app store (Apple or Google Play), then contact the company directly via live chat or phone.
-Request written confirmation of your cancellation.
-If the company still charges you, dispute the charge with your bank or credit card company as unauthorized.
-The FTC’s rules now prohibit companies from making cancellation harder than signup.
+Try canceling through your app store first (Apple or Google Play), then contact the company via live chat or phone and request written confirmation.
+If the company still charges you afterward, dispute the charge with your bank or credit card issuer as unauthorized.
+The FTC’s rules now prohibit companies from making cancellation harder than signup, so persistent obstruction is itself a reportable violation.

 Should I cancel subscriptions or pause them to save money?

-Cancel subscriptions you have not used in 30 days or more — pausing them still results in automatic charges resuming, and the intention to use a service rarely materializes.
-The one exception is a seasonal service you actively use at certain times of year, like a meal kit service during summer or a ski resort app in winter.
-For these, pausing makes financial sense.
-For anything truly dormant, add it to your unused subscriptions cancel list and act immediately.
+Cancel any subscription you have not used in 30 days or more.
+Pausing still results in automatic charges resuming, and the intention to use a dormant service rarely materializes.
+The one exception is a genuinely seasonal service you actively use at specific times of year, like a ski resort app in winter.
+For anything truly dormant, act immediately rather than deferring the decision.

 How do I stop a subscription that keeps charging me after I canceled?